Koenkk/zigbee2mqtt.io/docs/information/FAQ.md

 When you have a SSD connected to the Pi, try connecting the adapter via a powered USB hub.

 ### Make sure the extension cable works
-A bad extension cable can lead to connection issues between the system and the adpater.
+A bad extension cable can lead to connection issues between the system and the adapter.
 Symptoms of this are disconnection messages in the `dmesg -w` log like below.

 ```